silicontwin/onebio-nextjs-starter/README.md

 # Add your OneBio API Key

-Add the following variable to your `.env` file.
+Add the following variables to your `.env` file.
 It should not be uploaded to version control, and will need to be added to the infrastructure provider you're deploying with (e.g., Vercel).

 ```
 ONEBIO_API_KEY=your_api_key